Reflections on Nature, Health and Chiropractic

 The rooms were very small.
 In fact the room where operations were conducted would have been a 3mx3m size room.
 Some of our average homes in Australia are actually bigger than their hospital.

 If a female were to give birth, she would have to be transported via boat to the mainland to deliver her baby.
-Unfortunately I have no photos of this special experience, however the memories and pictures remain with me, in my mind.
-They are the photographs I will cherish.

 It made me realise just how lucky we are in regards to our health system.
 People in Australia may not realise just how lucky we are to have the services of various health practitioners in the palm of our hands.
 Yet some don’t even take advantage of what they have and utilise the relevant professionals.